ArthurTabelini/Bayesian_methods_Context_Trees/README.md

 - simulate_sample: The main function of the code.
 Its parameters are the length of the chain, the transition matrix, the initial context to kick-start the chain and the context matrix.
 To call the function write simulate_sample(n, P, mat_cont).

-## (Simulate\_sample\_context\_list)
+## Simulate\_sample\_context\_list.py

-This file has the same functions described above except for extract_context, and instead of having to input a context matrix with \textbf{None} elements, one has only to input a context list still with the convention that the probabilities of each row of the transition matrix correspond to the context of same row number of the context matrix.
+This file has the same functions described above except for extract_context, and instead of having to input a context matrix with None elements, one has only to input a context list still with the convention that the probabilities of each row of the transition matrix correspond to the context of same row number of the context matrix.

 # Bayesian Methods